 The above example is a very simplified one – it doesn’t break down exactly how you get the total costs.
 In order to do that, you need to look at everything that could possibly play into it.
 The definition earlier states that it should include item price, shipping, insurance, customs duty, and other taxes.
 We can capture this in the following landed costs formula:

-Item Price + Shipping + Customs + Risk + Overhead = Landed Cos
+Item Price + Shipping + Customs + Risk + Overhead = Landed Cost

-This is simple – it’s the rate you’re charged for the item, and nothing else.
+This is simple – it’s the cost of the products, and nothing else.
 Make sure to take into account bulk or wholesale discounts here.

-This is where you count any costs associated with freight.
+Importing and exporting will incur freight costs and handling fees.
+Any costs associated with shipping should be accounted for here.
 That can be the packaging, the handling, and the transportation itself.
-It’s worth making sure you speak to your freight forwarder, so that you understand exactly what is included and what the total cost might be.
+If you purchase from the global trade market rather than just sourcing from your own country, It’s worth making sure you speak to your freight forwarder, so that you understand exactly what is included and what the total cost might be.

 Here, customs is a stand-in for any import duty, harbor fee, and similar.
-If it’s something the customs agency deals with, plug it into the formula here.
-These rates can change, so you need to keep up to date on what trade deals your country has, what ports are used, and other things that might impact the cost.
+If it’s something dealt with during customs clearance, plug it into the formula here.
+These tariffs can change, so you need to keep up to date on what trade deals your country has, what ports are used, and other things that might impact the cost.
+Delaying payments at this stage can delay your entire shipment, and slow down your supply chain.

 No matter how good the supplier and freight company, accidents happen.
+Imported goods might not be up to standard, the crating company might have packaged things poorly, or you might need to pay extra transportation costs to get something on time.
 Covering risk with insurance or buying extra stock in case of faults are things that would go in this category.

 Overhead is the ‘anything else’ part of the equation, but that doesn’t mean it isn’t important.
-Exchange rates, additional travel, and due diligence costs go in here.
+Exchange rates, payment processing fees, and due diligence costs go in here.

 Looking back to our HDMI cable example, let’s add in a couple more stand-in figures.
 The shipment is insured for $200, and the additional overhead is $100.
 The formula for calculating landed cost with Supplier A would look like this: